hachyderm/community/community.hachyderm.io/content/en/docs/thank-you/_index.md

 General Nivenly Membership can be purchased through [Nivenly's new Open Collective page](https://opencollective.com/nivenly-foundation).
 If you are looking to join Nivenly as a project or trade member, you must email [info@nivenly.org](mailto:info@nivenly.org).

-#### Kris Nóva's Ko-Fi

-Originally, Hachyderm was primarily funded through donations to Kris Nóva's Ko-Fi.
-Although her Ko-Fi page is still active for her Twitch stream, please donate to Hachyderm using one of the paths above.

 ## Thank you everyone!